Inex-Adria Aviopromet Flight 1308: Accident

 The flight crew reviewed the approach procedure for the Instrument Landing System (ILS) on runway 03.
 In this process, Terglav's son was heard twice, speaking about observing a mountain similar to Servin; according to the investigation, it was of the Monte Cinto array.
 Focusing on the elevation of the airport, 52 ft, the crew set the decision height to 643 ft.

 At 07:43:57, Kunović reported being 28 mi on VOR Ajaccio, and being at FL 110.
 At 07:47:10, he contacted the Ajaccio approach controller for the first time, saying, "Bonjour, Ajaccio, Adria JP 1308.
 We're level 110, approaching Ajaccio VOR, and further descent."
 The approach controller told the flight crew they would be landing on runway 21, instructed them to keep on the VOR Ajaccio, and informed them of the weather: atmospheric pressure (QNH) 1009, airfield pressure (QFE) 1008, wind 280° at 20 knots.

 At 07:49:31, the flight crew told the approach controller, "Just now, Ajaccio VOR, level is 110, in holding pattern."
 At 07:49:36, the approach controller responded, "Report leaving Alpha Juliet Oscar on radial 247 for final approach".
 At 07:49:04, Kunović said, "Okay, sir.
 We're just over Ajaccio VOR, and we're requesting further descent."
 The approach controller appeared to believe that the flight crew would skip the holding pattern and proceed to a direct approach on radial 247 from AJO VOR, as done by many pilots making the same approach, while Kunović, who had never flown to Ajaccio, entered a holding pattern over AJO VOR.
-The Jeppesen map showed a holding pattern with an airspeed of 150 kn, while thr aircraft's IAS was around 230–250 kn, which dramatically increased the radius of the holding pattern.
+The Jeppesen map showed a holding pattern with an airspeed of 150 kn, while the aircraft's IAS was around 230–250 kn, which dramatically increased the radius of the holding pattern.

 Believing that the aircraft was flying on radial 247 outbound from AJO VOR, at 07:49:52, the approach controller approved a descent to 3,000 ft, QNH 1009, on the radial 247.
 QNH 1009 was a redundant piece of information which increased the mental load of the crew.
 A more critical issue was that the aircraft was not on radial 247 out from AJO VOR, as the approach controller believed, but in AJO VOR holding pattern with minimum holding altitude (MHA) of 6,800 ft.
 By approving a descent to 3,000 ft the approach controller precipitated the crash.
 The flight crew contributed by failing to understand that they were to on AJO VOR radial 247, not remain in a holding pattern, and that their holding pattern's MHA was 6,800 ft.